brainstormforce/wp-themes-plugins-stats/readme.txt

 3. Set a date format as per convenience
 WordPress default date formats are available for customizations.

-Connect to theme/plugins on WordPress.org repository
+Connect to theme/plugins with WordPress.org API

-**Choosing a theme/plugin to fetch stats from is very simple.**
+== Choosing a theme/plugin to fetch stats from is very simple. ==

 1. Visit theme/plugin on WordPress.org repository
 2. Copy the slug